SeanDS/optivis/README.md

 `$ sudo apt-get install python python-qt4 python-cairosvg`

 ## How To ##
 Optivis is pretty straightforward to use.
-You start off with importing a bunch of Optivis modules:
+You start off by importing a bunch of Optivis modules:

 ```python
 import sys